esito/ano-doc/docs/get-started/get-started-with-dbmasker/process-overview.md

 2. Write anonymization logic as code using the ANO language at the end of this same `.ano` file.
 3. Pass the `.ano` file into one of our code generators DBmasker or DBerase.
 This yields a Java 8 Maven project.
     - Configure the database connection inside this project.
 Correct database driver dependency (in `pom.xml`) and correct database connection string (in `config.properties`).
 4. Build the project.
-For DBmasker, run the resulting JAR-file from the command line.
+For DBmasker, run the resulting JAR-file.
 For DBerase deploy the webservice.